zhansliu/writemdict/fileformat.md

 # Introduction

-This is a description of the MDX file format, used by the [MDict](http://www.octopus-studio.com/product.en.htm) dictionary software.
+This is a description of version 2.0 of the MDX file format, used by the [MDict](http://www.octopus-studio.com/product.en.htm) dictionary software.
 The software is not open-source, nor is the file format openly specified, so the following description is based on reverse-engineering, and is likely incomplete and inaccurate in its details.

 Most of the information comes from https://bitbucket.org/xwang/mdict-analysis.
 While xwang mostly focuses on being able to read this unknown format, I have added details that are necessary to also write MDX files.